 As a result of the PC Revolution, kids of the 1980s were especially curious to learn how to code at a young age.
 Over time, as technology has been embedded in society, the drive to start coding before the age of 16 has been declining overall.

 Meanwhile, an interesting trend is taking shape in parallel.
 By the time students enroll in CS 101 today, young men and women more likely to start on equal footing than older generations.

 More specifically, there was a 20 percentage point gap between men and women over 35 who began coding before 16 years old.
 Today that gap has shrunk down to just 7 percentage points.

-According to the report women now represent the majority (53%) of new CS grads and junior developers entering the workforce, reversing a trend that historically fare fewer men than women came into the software industry.
+According to the report women now represent the majority (53%) of new CS grads and junior developers entering the workforce.
 Moreover, the report gives reason for optimism that progress is being made towards greater parity in terms of career advancement.

 The depressing statistic from Women in Tech is that women are far more likely to be in junior positions than men and that over 20% of women over the age of 35 are still in junior positions which is 3.5 times more than men.
 However, when you look at the two younger age groups the multiplier isn't so severe - 1.8 for thise aged 25-34 and just 1.1 for those younger than 24: